 The SAGE test for dementia is a written test that is used as a diagnostic tool to help those at risk of dementia or who suspect they have symptoms of the disease.
-SAGE is an acronym that stands for Self-Administered Gerocognitive Exam, and it has also been called the OSU Memory Test because it was developed at the Ohio State University Wexner Medical Center.
+SAGE is an acronym that stands for Self-Administered Gerocognitive Exam but has also been called the OSU Memory Test because it was developed at the Ohio State University Wexner Medical Center.
 The SAGE is a fast and simple non-invasive test that will dictate if further steps should be taken.
 It has been proven effective at identifying cognitive problems that are indicative of Alzheimer’s disease or another form of dementia.

 The SAGE test works by testing a patient’s brain health.
 That is done via a series of questions that test logical thinking, recall, language, and problem-solving.
 SAGE is fairly simple and usually takes a person between 10 and 15 minutes to finish.
 The questions include:

-– Simple math
+– Completing simple math calculations

-– Short-term memory
+– Short-term memory recall

-– Names of objects or animals
+– Naming objects or animals

-– Problem-solving ability
+– Problem-solving abilities

 – The Clock Drawing Test

-– How many nickels are in 60 cents?
+– How many nickels make 60 cents?

-– Write down the names of 12 different animals.
+– List 12 different animals.

 – How are a bicycle and a train similar?